-Our interventions include enhancing our standard liquidity tools such as term repo operations and the Standard Liquidity Facility to provide ready access to funding.
+Our interventions include enhancing our standard liquidity tools such as term repo operations and the Standing Liquidity Facility (SLF) to provide ready access to funding to individual financial institutions.
 We have lengthened the term over which we lend money to banks, widened the collateral we accept to provide lending, and expanded the list of eligible institutions that can access our lending.
 Widening accepted collateral helps in two ways: it enables institutions holding that collateral to obtain financing so they can continue other lending, and it supports the functioning of markets for those assets accepted as collateral.

 Our actions work together